 More recently, his interests have centred on architecture’s relationship to global capitalism and the environment.
 He is working on a book-length study of European-supported entrepôts in Asia, Africa, and the Americas as they relate to early modern shipping networks and the formalization of the stock exchange (notably in Amsterdam and London).
 The project ties these complexes to contemporaneous technologies in cartography and navigation, corporate institutions of trade (including those linked to slavery), marine ecologies, and the deterritorialization of indigenous seascapes in the development of global capitalism and empire.

 Jason received his PhD in the history and theory of architecture from Harvard University.
-His work has appeared in edited volumes and journals such as Grey Room, Livraisons d’histoire de l’architecture, and Oxford Art Journal.
-He has a forthcoming article in Journal18.
+His work has appeared in edited volumes and journals such as Grey Room, Journal 18, Livraisons d’histoire de l’architecture, and Oxford Art Journal.
 His research has been supported by Harvard, the Samuel H. Kress Foundation, the Institut national d’histoire de l’art, the Center for Advanced Studies in the Visual Arts at the National Gallery of Art, the Society of Fellows in the Humanities at the University of Southern California, and the Getty Research Institute.
 He has taught at Harvard, the University of Southern California, and the University of California-Los Angeles.
 Prior to his scholarly career, he practiced architecture at Venturi, Scott Brown & Associates in Philadelphia.
 In addition to his early modern research, he has interests in postwar architecture and theory, commerce and neoliberal economics, and the Vietnam War and its cultural legacy.